Pat Conway

 Patrick Douglas Conway (January 9, 1931 – April 24, 1981) was an American actor best known for starring as Sheriff Clay Hollister on the Western television series Tombstone Territory (1957–1960).

 Early years

 Conway was the son of Metro-Goldwyn-Mayer director Jack Conway, and grandson of Francis X. Bushman.

 Career

 Conway's first role was in the 1951 movie Westward the Women as Sid Cutler.
 Conway was Tim Dooley in the 1955 movie An Annapolis Story.

-In Tombstone Territory, Conway played Tombstone Sheriff Clay Hollister, set in Arizona Territory.
+In Tombstone Territory, Conway played Tombstone Sheriff Clay Hollister, set in the Arizona Territory.
 The series ran for three seasons from October 16, 1957 to July 8, 1960.
-He also played many guest roles in Western serials, including Gunsmoke, Rawhide, and Bonanza.
+He also played many guest roles in Western serials, including Gunsmoke, The Texan as Big Mike Taylor, Rawhide, and Bonanza.
 He also had parts in two movies: Geronimo in 1962 and Brighty of the Grand Canyon in 1967.
 His final roles were in The Streets of San Francisco TV show in 1975, the television movie The Abduction of Saint Anne, The Bullet in 1972, and The Endgame in 1973.